-Review the criteria for being an employee:
+Go over the criteria for being an employee in the CAPS/CHOICE Program:

 - Must be 18 years of old - U.S. Citizen or legal alien authorized to work in the U.S. - Submit to a background check and not have any barrable offenses - Be able to communicate clearly with you